How to choose Fiduciary Financial Advisor

 Go to BrokerCheck and enter the adviser’s name and city/state.
 If they’re listed as a Broker, or as both a Broker and an Investment Adviser, they’re licensed to receive commissions.

-Brokerages quietly promote certain Wall Street investments in exchange for revenue-sharing kickbacks or pay-to-play fees; costs that ultimately come out of your pocket.
+Some firms participate in revenue-sharing arrangements with investment providers, which can create incentives that aren't always visible to clients.
 FirsTrust refuses to participate in any arrangement that divides our loyalties or clouds our objectivity.